avcoder/unit07-lesson01/slides.md

 # Architecture

 - Exercise: Draw a diagram on excalidraw showing how your local Express/React app is architected
+  - Right now, all of this runs on your computer, but how do we make this available to the world?
 - Examine the Fetch/XHR requests on Network tab for app.agencyanalytics.com - where does it go?
 - Exercise: Draw a diagram on excalidraw showing how the app is architected
 - How can your Express backend and React Frontend be deployed in similar fashion?